Fortune: Bafana Bafana legend leaves Manchester United for Reading FC | Goal.com

 Paunovic was recently appointed new Reading manager and he has decided to bring in Fortune and former Benfica and Blackburn Rovers striker Nuno Gomes.

-Paunovic and his technical team will be looking to ensure that the Reading secure promotion back to the Premier League during the new campaign.
+Paunovic and his technical team will be looking to ensure that Reading secure promotion to the Premier League during the new campaign.

 Meanwhile, United also released a statement thanking Fortune for the role he played in the club's Under-23 side.

-"Manchester United can confirm that assistant Under-23s coach Quinton Fortune has left the club to take up the position of first-team coach at Reading."
+"Manchester United can confirm that assistant Under-23s coach Quinton Fortune has left the club to take up the position of first-team coach at Reading," a statement from the club confirmed.

-"The Under-23s' promotion was a great achievement for Neil Wood and his staff so we’d like to thank Quinton for his role in that," a club statement read.
+"The Under-23s' promotion was a great achievement for Neil Wood and his staff so we’d like to thank Quinton for his role in that."

 Fortune had a short stint as Bafana Bafana assistant coach under English tactician Stuart Baxter in 2017.

-He was capped 46 times by Bafana representing South Africa in two Fifa World Cups in 1998 and 2002 and in an African Cup of Nations (Afcon) Final against Egypt.
+He was capped 46 times by Bafana and represented South Africa in two Fifa World Cups, in 1998 and 2002, and in an African Cup of Nations final against Egypt.